eProsima/Discovery-Server/README.md

 ---
 **NOTE**

-In order to avoid using vcstool the following repositories should be downloaded from github into the `discovery-server-ws/src` directory:
+In order to avoid using *vcstool*, the following repositories should be downloaded from github into the `discovery-server-ws/src` directory:

 |            PACKAGE                 |                              URL                        |    BRANCH   |